lillyxcko/Git-Documentation/README.md

 ```
 <br>

+### 5. Test the shortcut:
-5. Navigate to your local git repo dir and test the shortcut in your IDE or GitBash terminal:
+Navigate to your local git repo dir and test the shortcut in your IDE or GitBash terminal:

 `git export "this is a commit message"`